subramanyasrevankar/small-language-model/README.md

  🧠 Small Language Model (Toy Transformer)
 📖 Description

-This is a small language model that I built by following tutorials.
+This is a small language model that I built by watching tutorials.
 The main purpose is to understand how transformers like GPT actually work from the inside.

 I learned about embeddings, attention, transformer blocks, and even gradient accumulation.
 This project is not about making a huge model, but more about understanding the concepts step by step.